maxime-tournier/maxime-tournier.github.com/notes/cg.md

   - $$R_k^T M^2 r_{k+1} = 0$$,
   - $$q_0 = z_0 \Rightarrow x_k \in \Krylov_k\block{MA, Mb}$$.

-  It is not entirely clear why one should adopt one over the other in the general case.
-However, the precise definition of the *gradient*, which depends on the metric $$M$$ (in this case, the gradient of $$E_M$$ is the residual), would favor the first definition.
-It also seems more natural to build a $$M$$-orthogonal residual basis, and work in the original Krylov subspace.
+  It is not immediately clear why one should adopt one over the other in the general case: it all depends on the problem at hand.
+However, the definition of the *gradient*, which depends on the metric $$M$$ (in this case, the gradient of $$E_M$$ is the residual), plays in favor of the first definition.
+Some particular choices of $$A$$ and
+  $$M$$ also allow to minimize the original quadratic form, by taking alternate paths in order to improve convergence (*cf.* preconditioning).

   Intuitively, the gradient descent follows directions that are *orthogonal* to level-sets in order to minimize the function, and